syun0216/syun0216/README.md

 ### Welcome to syun's Github.

+- I am a web developer with interesting ideas.
-- 😄 I’m currently working on Shopee Shenzhen.
+- I’m currently working on Shopee Shenzhen.
+- Here is my blog https://syun0216.github.io/Front-end-notes/;

 <!--
 **syun0216/syun0216** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.